 I would definitely give this one a shot if you are a beginner to intermediate player looking for a compact and stylish instrument.

 Do you want to buy a digital piano and focus on performing?
-You need to be able to transport your instrument easily?
+Do you need to be able to transport your instrument easily?
 Kawai comes to the rescue with its ES8 Stage Piano.

-Important advantages of the ES8 model are definitely its high polyphony (256 voices), numerous recording/playback options (mp3, wave, midi format) alongside with a vast amount of rhythms and accompaniment, making this a great fit for live performers.
+Important advantages of the ES8 model are its high polyphony (256 voices), numerous recording/playback options (mp3, wave, midi format) alongside with a vast amount of rhythms and accompaniment, making this an excellent fit for live performers.
 Unfortunately, Kawai did not put too much emphasis on the number of sounds (only 34) and speaker power (2x15W), which could be a bit more powerful in a stage piano.

-Overall, if you want to focus on performing and traveling with your piano, Kawai made a great quality stage piano in a reasonable price, making it easier than ever to play live.
+Overall, if you want to focus on performing and travelling with your piano, Kawai made a great quality stage piano at a reasonable price, making it easier than ever to play live.

-7. Relax and learn at home – Roland HP702-CH Digital Piano
+7. Roland HP702-CH Digital Piano – Best For Home

 The PHA-4 Standard keyboard consists of 88 weighted keys with an ivory feel finish.
 As I mentioned with the previous models, weighted keys are essential for more advanced players and are a great fit if you’re just starting to play, making you adjusted to pressure and proper technique.

-If you need a intermediate digital piano, offering easy and practical learning methods I think this Roland is a great option to consider and check out!
+If you need an intermediate digital piano, offering easy and practical learning methods, I think this Roland is a great option to consider and check out!

-You’ll get a classic,aluminum case piano with plastic inserts kept in dark colors.
+You’ll get a classic, aluminium case piano with plastic inserts kept in dark colors.
 The panel has been designed in a very transparent manner giving quick access to the most important elements.
 This includes access to the main tone and an additional layers, effects, tone correction and change of dynamics.

-Again Korg presents us with its RH3 key set, perfect for precise and technical players.
-You can enjoy a deep and rich sound, with a properly weighted sensation under your fingers.
+Again Korg presents us with its RH3 key set, which is perfect for precise and technical players.
+You can enjoy a deep and rich sound, with an appropriately weighted sensation under your fingers.
 A professional yet clear and simple stage piano for experienced performers.

-The Grandstage includes two models and 10 presets.
-The set of sounds of electric pianos is quite impressive – you’ll find all the best known representatives of the genre, including presets with effects of Tremolo, Chorus and Phaser.
+The KORG Grandstage includes two models and ten presets.
+The set of sounds of electric pianos is quite impressive – you’ll find all the best-known representatives of the genre, including presets with effects of Tremolo, Chorus and Phaser.

-A vast amount of sound and its quality makes this stage piano one of the best choices out there if you need something simple but professional and solid.
+A vast amount of sound and its quality makes this stage piano one of the best choices out there if you need something simple but professional and reliable.

 If you’re planning to perform on stage and record in a studio, you will definitely need a vast amount of sounds and effects with the ability to adjust them professionally.
 One of the best pianos worth looking into would be the Roland RD-2000 Stage Piano – ideal for professional performing musicians in need of flexibility and precision.

 It comes with a 88 key PHA-50 Keyboard with Ivory layering, giving you a great touch and command of the keys.
-But the main assets of this particular model would be the variety of effects and possibility of adjustments, making it easier that ever to produce and perform in many music styles on stage, or at the studio.
+But the best thing of this particular model would be the variety of effects and possibility of adjustments, making it easier than ever to produce and perform in many music styles on stage, or at the studio.

-One of the most important feature for studio purposes would be its built-in studio-grade 24-bit/192kHz audio interface, making it easy and fast to manage DAW Software through USB.
+One of the most important features for studio purpose would be its built-in studio-grade 24-bit/192kHz audio interface, making it easy and fast to manage DAW Software through USB.
 In short terms, you would be able to record MIDI and audio with fantastic quality almost anywhere.

-10. Music production – Korg Pa4X 76-key Arranger Keyboard
+10. Korg Pa4X 76-key Arranger Keyboard – Best For Music Production

-It’s time for Korgs’ new flagship professional arranger and keyboard – made specifically for the most demanding and experienced performers.
+It’s time for Korgs’ new flagship professional arranger and keyboard – explicitly made for the most demanding and experienced performers.

-All of this might sound overwhelming for some, but is an amazing playground for the most experienced players.
+All of this might sound overwhelming for some, but it is a fantastic playground for the most experienced players.
 Controlled through a touchscreen interface, will allow you to make adjustments faster than ever!
-Keep in mind that you’ll find more than 500 unique styles and 1500 sounds to choose from – without proper knowledge you won’t be able to truly discover Pa4X assets.
+Keep in mind that you’ll find more than 500 unique styles and 1500 sounds to choose from – without proper knowledge, you won’t be able to discover Pa4X assets truly.